MapServer/basemaps/README.md

   one of the repository managers will then apply the corresponding label, to magically backport to that branch.

-  - use branch `main' for all pull requests
+  - use branch `main` for all pull requests
   - other branches to possibly backport to include:
     - `mapserver-7.6`
     - `branch-6-2`